About Me : My Experience

 mossy ground with close up of the shoots of a new tree and forest in the background

-My Professional Experience and Training
+Professional Experience and Training

 *Integrative Counsellors have working knowledge of several counselling approaches, instead of in-depth expertise in one.
-I use a range of tools in my work, depending on what you communicate to me.
+I use a range of tools in my work, depending on what you need and communicate to me.
 I pay close attention to the therapy relationship - the way a counsellor and client relate strongly influences whether or not the work is experienced positively.

 I am inspired and influenced by the Person-Centred Approach to counselling, and so prioritise: